3-manifolds/PLink/plink/doc/_sources/installing.txt

 Mac OS X:
 ---------------

-Simply download the disk image `PLink.dmg
+Simply download `PLink.dmg <http://math.uic.edu/~t3m/plink/PLink.dmg>`_
-<http://math.uic.edu/~t3m/plink/PLink.dmg>`_ and copy PLink.app to the
+and copy PLink.app to the Applications folder.
-Applications folder.
 Double-click to start it, just like any other application.

 Windows:
 -------------------